mikekaels/SimpleReactiveSwift/README.md

 ### 2. Instalation

-Eure you have installed [cocoapods](https://cocoapods.org/) on your machine, If not, run this command in your terminal:
+Ensure you have installed [cocoapods](https://cocoapods.org/) on your machine, If not, run this command in your terminal:
 ```bash
 $ sudo gem install cocoapods
 ```